-We provided grants directly to carers who care for an adult with serious mental health problems or mental illness, living in Scotland.
+We provided grants directly to carers who care for an adult with serious mental health problems or mental illness living in Scotland.

-We provided grants directly to carers who live in Edinburgh, to plan and pay for a short break of their choice.
+We provided grants directly to carers who care for people living with dementia to plan and pay for a short break of their choice.

 We delivered a pilot remote rural Dark Sky Astronomy Residential Short Break for Carers in March 2016.
 There were 8 carers on the break.